Advertisements

 Fakes – Greek Lentil Soup

 Fakes.
-It’s the the hearty Greek lentil soup that everyone sees on the men at every Greek/gyro diner worldwide.
+It’s the the hearty Greek soup made with lentils, tomato, olive oil, and simple herbs that everyone sees on the menu at every Greek/gyro diner worldwide.
 This is the main Greek comfort food soup when the weather turns cool.
 Super healthy, vegan, and really easy to make.

 Lentil soup is the perfect example of the simplicity of most Greek cooking.
 Just a handful of ingredients that become a hearty and earthy meal.